actmd/abraham/README.md

 ## Full example

-We provide a [small example app](https://github.com/actmd/abraham-example) that implements abraham, so you can see it in action.
+We provide a [small example app](https://github.com/actmd/abraham-example) that implements Abraham, so you can see it in action.

 ## Upgrading from version 1